Pilot Officer 1169534 Anthony Hugh Denison Reffell

 Pilot Officer AHD Reffell is shown in the Royal Air Force List 1942 with a seniority date of 1 March 1941.

-On 6 February 1942, Flight Officer Spencer-Schrader, Flight Sergeant Heavisides and Pilot Officer Reffell prepared for dual night flying training in a Bristol Beaufort Mk I, registration L4499.
+On 6 February 1942, Flight Officer Spencer-Schrader, Flight Sergeant Heavisides and Pilot Officer Reffell of 3 Operational Training Unit, prepared for dual night flying training in a Bristol Beaufort Mk I, registration L4499.
 The Bristol Beaufort was a British twin-engined torpedo bomber designed by the Bristol Aeroplane Company.
 Their flight took off from RAF Chivenor at 06:05 when the aircraft suffered an port engine failure in the initial climb out.
 This had also happened to a Beaufort from Chivenor only a couple of days before.
 In fact more Beauforts were lost through accidents and mechanical failures than to enemy fire.

 L4499 Crash Site Braunton Devon